 Pupils then choose a further three subjects from a wide range of options:

-Art, Classical Civilisation*, Computer Science, Design and Technology, Drama/Theatre Studies, Economics*, Geography*, History*, Music, Physical Education, Religious Studies*.
+Art, Classical Civilisation*, Computer Science, Design and Technology, Drama/Theatre Studies, Economics*, Geography*, History*, Music, Physical Education, Religious Studies*, a second language.

 (At least one of the options must be a subject marked with an asterisk.)